 We’ve heard about how the Russians created fake news and ads to influence the 2016 elections.
 Now advertisers are pushing back about fake news, hate speech, and abusive content.
 They don’t want their ads showing up on YouTube next to content from sexual harassers or white nationalists.

-It’s up to Facebook, Google, Twitter and the like to transform this threat into a more secure platform where sources can be verified and extremist, racist, homophobic, and anti-semitic content will be caught and filtered out.
+It’s up to Facebook, Google, Twitter and the like to transform this threat into a more secure platform where sources can be fully-verified and extremist, racist, homophobic, and anti-semitic content will be caught and filtered out.

 And it’s up to us as viewers to push back when we see inappropriate content.
 Unilever alone spent $9 billion on advertising last year.
 We need to let big advertisers know “we didn’t know where the ads would be placed” is no longer an acceptable answer.
 And that’s not fake news.